-There are several different ways to install Ceph.
-Choose the method that best suits your needs.
+There are multiple ways to install Ceph.

-cephadm only supports Octopus and newer releases.
+cephadm supports only Octopus and newer releases.

 Rook deploys and manages Ceph clusters running in Kubernetes, while also enabling management of storage resources and provisioning via Kubernetes APIs.
 We recommend Rook as the way to run Ceph in Kubernetes or to connect an existing Ceph storage cluster to Kubernetes.

-Rook only supports Nautilus and newer releases of Ceph.
+Rook supports only Nautilus and newer releases of Ceph.

 Rook is the preferred method for running Ceph on Kubernetes, or for connecting a Kubernetes cluster to an existing (external) Ceph cluster.